Year-End Tax Checklist for Texas-Based Businesses

 Q: Do I need to file state income tax in Texas?

-A: No. Texas has no personal or corporate income tax.
-However, state sales tax and franchise tax filing are still required.
+A: No. Texas doesn’t have state income tax, but sales tax and franchise tax reporting are still required.

 Q: What are the most commonly missed deductions?

-A: Business use of your home, startup costs, depreciation, and tax planning fees are often overlooked.
-Learn more in our Small Business Tax Deductions Guide.
+A: Home office use, startup costs, depreciation, and tax planning fees are often missed.
+See our Deductions Guide for details.

 Conclusion